Blog

 Learn how to survive first year as bachelor's students in Germany with our expert tips and advice.
 From navigating cultural differences to managing coursework, we've got you covered.
 Click to discover the secrets of success!

 TL;DR: Your first year as a Bachelor's student in Germany hinges on three things: mastering the self-study academic system (German universities expect independence, not hand-holding), sorting out bureaucracy fast (Anmeldung, insurance, bank in your first 2 weeks), and building a social life outside the international student bubble.
-This guide covers the specific actions for each, month by month.
+This guide covers the specific actions for each, month by month, with all numbers refreshed for 2026.

 What Makes the First Year in Germany Different?